Denver · Highland · Jefferson Park

 C-MX-5 · Urban Center, Mixed-Use, 5 Stories

-Denver's C-MX-5 designation permits up to 5 stories (~70 ft) with zero setbacks, build-to requirements, transparency at the ground floor, and a wide envelope of residential, commercial, retail, and live-work uses — encouraging walkable, transit-oriented density.
+Permits up to 5 stories (~70 ft) with zero setbacks, build-to requirements, transparency at the ground floor, and a wide envelope of residential, commercial, retail, and live-work uses.

 Affordable Bonus